dwyl/phase-three/braga/README.md

 A "Digital Nomad" (_or_ "_DiNo_" _for short_)
 is a person who is "***location-independent***".
-A DiNo's does not require visiting a traditional "_office_" they can ***work from anywhere*** with nothing more than a **Laptop Computer & Internet Connection**.
+A DiNo's does not require visiting a traditional "_office_".
+They can ***work from anywhere*** with nothing more than a **Laptop Computer & Internet Connection**.

 Much of the "**Knowledge Economy**" work can be done _remotely_.
-This lowers the costs to the person doing the work because they don't have to pay _exorbitant_ "_Metropolis_" rents/prices (_e.g.
+This lowers the costs to the person doing the work because they don't have to pay _exhorbitant_ "_Metropolis_" rents/prices (_e.g.
 London, New York, San Jose, Oslo, Tokyo, etc._)

-We @dwyl have _embraced_ remote working from the beginning because we know that as long as people have a quite place to focus on their work, it can be done from _anywhere_.
+We @dwyl have _embraced_ remote working from the beginning because we know that as long as people have a quiet place to focus on their work, it can be done from _anywhere_.

-Quite a few (_existing_) dwyl team members have worked remotely over the past couple of years from interesting places such as Bali, Japan, Mexico, Columbia, Spain, France, Scotland, Portugal, USA, Canada, Jamaica, New Zealand etc (_the list goes on!_).
+Quite a few (_existing_) dwyl team members have worked remotely over the past couple of years from interesting places such as Bali, Japan, Mexico, Columbia, Spain, France, Scotland, Portugal, USA, Canada, Jamaica, New Zealand, etc (_the list goes on!_).
 But until now we haven't been able to _provide_ the destination for people to go and live & work remotely.
-And while "Braga" might not be a "beach in Thailand" it does have certain _other_ advantages which are detailed below which will make it attractive to DiNos.
+And while "Braga" might not be a "beach in Thailand" it does have certain _other_ advantages (detailed below) which will make it attractive to DiNos.